WHNZ: Spanish talk and English talk

 On January 11, 2024, WHNZ switched back from Spanish news/talk to a mix of English-language talk and business news, branded as "Impact Radio".
 The station began carrying a mix of financial news and information from Bloomberg Radio along with syndicated talk shows not airing on co-owned talk station WFLA 970.

 Programming

-Weekday mornings on WHNZ begin with Your Morning Show with Michael DelGiorno, based at co-owned WLAC Nashville.
-That's followed by other nationally syndicated talk programs: Armstrong & Getty, The Ramsey Show with Dave Ramsey, The Joe Pags Show and The Michael Berry Show.
-Financial news coverage is heard middays and overnights from Bloomberg Radio.
+WHNZ carries a mixture of nationally syndicated talk programs and financial news from Bloomberg Radio.